VoodooSMBus/VoodooRMI/README.md

 [![Gitter](https://badges.gitter.im/VoodooSMBus/dev.svg)](https://gitter.im/VoodooSMBus/dev?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-A port for macOS of Synaptic's RMI driver from Linux.
-RMI4 is used for touchscreens, touchpads, and other sensors - though this implementation only has code for trackpads/trackpoints.
+A port for macOS of Synaptic's RMI Trackpad driver from Linux.
 This works for both I2C HID trackpads from Synaptic as well as Synaptic's SMBus trackpads.
 When following the instructions below, make sure you only select I2C or SMBus depending on your trackpad's capabilities.

 ## Supported Features
 * Force Touch emulation for clickpads (press down clickpad and increase finger pressure)
 * 3 and 4 finger gestures
-* Trackpoint
+* Trackpoint over PS2 Passthrough
 * SMBus or I2C communication

 ## Compatibility